EVERY STORY HAS

 It was then when we decided to make a camper van for people like us.

-The van and the kit.
+The van and the BUILD.

 The van had to be affordable and usable as a daily driver, so we started Wayfarer Vans with the Ram Promaster City.

-The kit also had to be affordable and easily installed.
+The conversion also had to be affordable and easily installed.
 During our research we were surprised at how long it took to have a camper van built, so we decided that whatever we did, it couldn't waste any time that could be spent outside.
 So, a year and a half later, we launched Wayfarer Vans, a simple, camper van conversion that can be created and installed within a few weeks of placing the order—and one that leaves more money to be spent on your favorite equipment.

 Oh how much we would have loved our Wayfarer camper van, staying warm and dry, during that Durango trip.